-3 Section 3 of Chapter 352 is repealed and the following Section substituted:
+Validity

-- 3 (1) A power of attorney is valid if

-- (a) the donor has capacity;

-- (b) it is

-(i) in writing and signed by the donor or, in the circumstances described in subsection (2), by another person, and

-- (ii) dated; - (c) the donor is of the age of majority; and

-(d) it is witnessed and signed by two people of the age of majority, who are both present at the time the donor signs the document and who are not the attorney or the spouse, registered domestic partner, common-law partner or a child of the attorney.

-(2) A power of attorney may be signed by a person on behalf of the donor if

-(a) the donor is unable to sign the power of attorney;

-(b) the person signs the power of attorney at the direction and in the presence of the donor; and

-(c) the person is the age of majority and not the attorney or the spouse, registered domestic partner, common-law partner or child of the attorney.
+- 3 (1) A power of attorney is valid if - (a) the donor has capacity; - (b) it is - (i) in writing and signed by the donor or, in the circumstances described in subsection (2), by another person, and - (ii) dated; - (c) the donor is of the age of majority; and - (d) it is witnessed and signed by two people of the age of majority, who are both present at the time the donor signs the document and who are not the attorney or the spouse, registered domestic partner, common-law partner or a child of the attorney. - (2) A power of attorney may be signed by a person on behalf of the donor if - (a) the donor is unable to sign the power of attorney; - (b) the person signs the power of attorney at the direction and in the presence of the donor; and - (c) the person is the age of majority and not the attorney or the spouse, registered domestic partner, common-law partner or child of the attorney.
+2022, c.
+23, s.
+3.

-4 Section 4 of Chapter 352 is amended by striking out "An enduring" in the first line and substituting "A".

-5 Sections 5, 6 and 7 of Chapter 352 are repealed and the following Sections substituted:
+Exclusion

+A power of attorney may include a provision expressly excluding the operation of subsection (2) of Section 59 of the Hospitals Act and in such case, where the attorney wishes to act, the attorney and not the Public Trustee shall conduct the administration pursuant to Section 59 of the Hospitals Act.
+R.S., c.
+352, s.
+4; 2022, c.
+23, s.
+4.

+Duties of Attorney

-5 (1) An attorney is bound by a duty of loyalty that includes, but is not limited to, a duty to
+- 5 (1) An attorney is bound by a duty of loyalty that includes, but is not limited to, a duty to

 - (a) act according to the donor's directions;

 - (b) act in the donor's best interests;

 - (c) act in good faith;

 - (d) avoid making secret profits;

 - (e) avoid conflicts of interest; and

-(f) refrain from acting for the attorney's own benefit or for the benefit of third parties without the informed consent of the donor.
+- (f) refrain from acting for the attorney's own benefit or for the benefit of third parties without the informed consent of the donor.

-(2) An attorney is bound by a duty not to unreasonably interfere with or prevent personal contact between the donor and supportive friends and family of the donor.

-(3) An attorney is required to exercise the judgement and care that a reasonably prudent person in comparable circumstances would exercise.

-(4) An attorney shall not dispose of assets the attorney knows are subject to the donor's estate plan, unless the disposition is necessary to comply with the attorney's duties.

-(5) An attorney is bound by such other duties as may be prescribed by the regulations.
+- (2) An attorney is bound by a duty not to unreasonably interfere with or prevent personal contact between the donor and supportive friends and family of the donor. - (3) An attorney is required to exercise the judgement and care that a reasonably prudent person in comparable circumstances would exercise. - (4) An attorney shall not dispose of assets the attorney knows are subject to the donor's estate plan, unless the disposition is necessary to comply with the attorney's duties. - (5) An attorney is bound by such other duties as may be prescribed by the regulations.
+2022, c.
+23, s.
+5.

+Breach of duty
-6 (1) An attorney may be found liable for breach of duty.

-(2) Where the Court is satisfied that an attorney who has committed a breach of duty has acted honestly and reasonably, it may relieve the attorney from all or part of the liability.
+- 6 (1) An attorney may be found liable for breach of duty. - (2) Where the Court is satisfied that an attorney who has committed a breach of duty has acted honestly and reasonably, it may relieve the attorney from all or part of the liability.
+2022, c.
+23, s.
+5.